cern-eos/eos/doc/configuration/permission.rst

 There are two major differences to traditional storage systems:

 1   Files don't carry their permissions (only the ownership for quota accounting).
 They inherit the permissions from the parent directory automatically!
-An exception is the 'x' bit to make software executable on a FUSE mount.
-Although files can define 'r' or 'w' permissions these are not applied, only the parent directory permissions are evaluated for file access!
 2   Permissions are only checked in the direct parent, EOS is not walking through the complete directory hierarchy.

 UNIX Permissions